|29 Sperm Whales Washed Ashore by Strong Wind-Driven Currents|

 Whale scientists said, "The animals inadvertently consume plastic and plastic waste, which causes them to suffer and starve with full stomachs." (link) They blame the stranding on the garbage floating on the oceans.

 The truth is that these sperm whales had been suffering biosonar failure ever since they were injured by rapid and excessive pressure changes above the epicenter of an undersea earthquake (aka. seaquake).
+The injury is barotraumatic in nature and mainly affects the enclosed cranial air spaces.

 Under ideal condition, excessive changes in the surrounding water pressure can easily rupture the sinuses of all the diving whales within ~25 km of the epicenter of a violent ocean upheaval.
-Because the air in a whale's sinuses serves underwater to reflect, focus, and channel returning biosonar clicks, seaquake-induced sinus injury can easily destroy their ability to use sound to navigate along with their ability to dive and to tell the acoustic difference between garbage and squid.
+Because the air in a whale's sinuses serves underwater to reflect, focus, and channel returning biosonar clicks, pressure-induced sinus injury can easily destroy their ability to use sound to navigate along with their ability to dive and to tell the acoustic difference between plastic garbage and squid.

 Furthermore, because their fresh water comes from the food they eat, they will likely strand 2-4 weeks later extremely dehydrated with only garbage, non-digestible squid beaks, and bile in their stomachs.